 1 tablespoon Kosher salt

 1 1/2 tablespoons Mrs. Dash Southwestern Seasoning Blend

 1 1/2 tablespoons Mrs. Fiesta Lime Seasoning Blend

 Place all the ingredients except the pasta in a slow cooker and cook on high for 6 hours.

 Add cooked pasta to bowls just before serving.

-My Notes - I at least doubled the veggies.
+My Notes - I at least doubled the vegetables.
 Also, I initially was tempted to use homemade chicken stock instead of water, fearing the finished soup wouldn't have enough flavor, but the seasoning blends, onions, and garlic provide plenty of flavor.